Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 If you change the order of the ingredients, you end up with a different espresso drink and a different taste, so it's important to make the drink in this order.

-You can, however, change the milk that you use, use cold milk instead of steamed and add ice for a cold version of a cappuccino, or add powder or syrup, such as cinnamon or chocolate, to make a flavored cappuccino.
+You can, however, change the milk you use, opting for cold milk instead of steamed, and add ice for a cold version of a cappuccino.

 More espresso recipes